vyentei/vyentei.github.io/pages/INDEX.md

 Vyentei is a font made by Jeryn Aldaron Lau based off of DejaVu Sans with modifications for more easily discerning different characters, some stylistic changes, and some additional characters.
-The primary motivation behind developing Vyentei is to have a font with an unusual combination of valuable qualities (sans-serif, variable width, easily distinguishable I, |, 1, and l characters, free with permissive licensing, etc.).
+The primary motivation behind developing Vyentei is to create a font with an unusual combination of valuable qualities (sans-serif, variable width, easily distinguishable I, |, 1, and l characters, free with permissive licensing, etc.).